Using parameters and adopting a modular approach to test case design is an effective way to boost reusability for large test cases libraries.

 The most valuable test cases are broadly applicable and reusable across different cycles and releases.
 To effectively reuse test cases, test engineers must design them to be only as specific as required and generic enough to be reused in different situations with different data inputs.
 Instead of duplicating or copy/pasting test cases or steps, break them down into small, reusable pieces to give yourself the ability to assemble them into larger end-to-end testing scenarios.

 Testers can break down test cases into logical, manageable functions or modules.
-These isolated modules can be used to create independent tests, and they can be reassembled to create larger master test cases.
+These isolated modules can be used to create independent tests, and they can be reassembled to create larger main test cases.

 |Note:||You cannot enable both Test Data and Parameters at the same time.|